 Feral (wild, unadoptable) cats are trapped, spayed or neutered, and then returned to their colonies where we ensure they are sheltered and fed daily.
 If we are able to catch feral kittens at a young age, we foster them (or arrange for them to be fostered) until they are tame and adoptable.
 We do our best to find good homes for homeless cats that are tame.
 On occasion, a cat that is otherwise adoptable might need veterinary treatment (for example, dental surgery) beyond the usual spay/neuter.
 In those cases we hold separate fundraisers, so donors are clear where their donations are going.

-Our funds for veterinary treatment and food are raised through sales of home made crafts made by volunteers, donations, bequests, special fundraising events, and grants from the Municipality of Digby and the Town of Digby.
+Our funds for veterinary treatment and food are raised through sales of home made crafts made by volunteers, donations, bequests, special fundraising events, and grants from the Municipality of Digby, the Town of Digby, and the CanFel Foundation.
 We could not continue our services without this help and are sincerely appreciative of all the support we receive.